rocketleagueapi/items/README.md

 Using [ItsBrank's CodeRed](https://coderedmodding.github.io/), we can dump the necessary information to update this module.
 The information in this module is derived from the game and is extacted using CodeRed.
 The commands needed to dump the `src/raw` JSON files can be found in `scripts/dump_databases.crsq`.

 Run these commands and copy the resultant output from your CodeRed Dump folder to `src/raw`.
+Note: You will need to convert the `ProductDump.json` encoding from ANSI to UTF8 before the next step.
+I usually to do this using Notepad++.

 Afterwards, run the parse script: